broadinstitute/rawls/README.md

 Supported Scala versions: 2.13

-Running the `publishRelease.sh` script publishes a release of rawls-model, workbench-util and workbench-google to Artifactory.
+Running the `publishRelease.sh` script publishes a release of rawls-model, workbench-util and workbench-google to Google Artifact Registry.
 You should do this manually from the base directory of the repo when you change something in `model/src`, `util/src` or `google/src`.

 Note: We have started just using the automatically generated `-SNAP` versions published by [`rawls-build` GitHub action](https://github.com/broadinstitute/terra-github-workflows/actions/workflows/rawls-build.yaml) on every dev build.
 Here are detailed instructions for finding the name of the jar file: